chuckboyce/Hensley/replit.md

 - **Documentation Updates**: Update the Recent Changes section in this file at each checkpoint.
 - **Navigation Behavior**: Always scroll to top of page on route change, unless landing on a specific anchor (hash link).

+# Recent Changes

+**December 7, 2025**: Pre-Launch Cleanup & Documentation

+*Client Summary: Site is now ready for publishing with 33 pillar pages across Delaware and Maryland.
+Removed all broken navigation links to ensure zero 404 errors.
+Added internal development notes so future pillar pages can be easily added back to neighboring area sections.*

+- Updated pillar page count to 33 (28 DE + 5 MD + Wilmington hierarchy)
+- Removed all links to non-existent pillar pages from "Explore Nearby Areas" sections
+- Added TODO comments with exact card references for all future pillar pages
+- Updated documentation with complete pillar page status
+- Verified all cross-page links only reference published pages

 # System Architecture

 ## Frontend Architecture